mspass-team/mspass/docs/source/getting_started/deploy_mspass_on_HPC.rst

 If the files you need are not on github and you are aware of colleagues using mspass you may need to contact them and ask for their working startup scripts.
-If you are a trailblazer, then you will need to jump to the section below titled "Configureing MsPASS on an HPC cluster".
+If you are a trailblazer, then you will need to jump to the section below titled "Configuring MsPASS on an HPC cluster".
-You can then use the next section for reference when you are actively workig with MsPASS on that system.
+You can then use the next section for reference when you are actively working with MsPASS on that system.

 Build MsPASS Container with Singularity
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^